Maimonides and Aquinas

 c.
 In the specific details there may not be a reason why things are one way rather than another.
 E.g. it is a good religious observance to make sacrifice, but why a ram rather than a lamb?
 Why this many doves?
 There's really no answer to these questions.

-C. Good of soul and body
+C. Laws aimed at Good of soul and body

 1. Former has to do with the aquisition of knowledge.